I’ve found a surefire way to humble yourself, and it’s a trick that’s been used by the ancients for thousands of years to calm their minds.

-- What is the future of humans?
+- What does the future hold for humanity?

-- Where did the universe originate from?
+- Where did the universe come from?

 “We are a way for the cosmos to know itself.”

-The ancients appreciation of the night sky
+The ancients’ appreciation of the night sky

-Our ancestors gazed at the same night sky we see, when we look up.
-The same wonderment I have when I look up, I know hundreds of millions of others had too centuries ago.
-In a way, it’s ancient wisdom perfectly written into the night sky.
+Our ancestors gazed at the same night sky we see today.
+The awe I feel when I look up connects me to the countless others who have shared this experience throughout history.
+In a way, it’s the transfer of ancient wisdom through the night sky.